s-aniruddha/s-aniruddha.github.io/README.md

 * **Nand2Tetris:** I completed the *Build a Modern Computer from First Principles: Nand to Tetris Part I and Part II * from Coursera.
 In the first 6 projects, I built the hardware part of a fully functioning general-purpose modern computer starting from logic gates.
 In the next 6 projects, I built a modern software hierarchy that can translate and execute object-based, high-level languages on a bare-bone computer hardware platform.
 I also implemented a virtual machine and a compiler for a Java-like programming language (Jack).
 In project 9, I built a rudimentary runner game (similar to Google's Trex run) in the Jack language.
 You can find my code for all assignments in my github page [here](https://github.com/s-aniruddha/nand2tetris).

+* **Programming, Data Structures and Algorithms Using Python:** I made a series of [Jupyter notebooks](https://github.com/s-aniruddha/Programming-Data-Structures-and-Algorithms-Using-Python-NPTEL) while I was doing the NPTEL course to aid my learning.
+It is intended for anyone who is looking to get started with coding in python and learn basic data structures and algorithms.

 ![Screenshot](Screenshot.png)

 ## MOOCs